 In its Statement of Defence and on-line, Greenpeace Canada describes Resolute’s action as a SLAPP (an acronym for “strategic litigation against public participation”) action.
 SLAPP is used to describe a court action, or threatened action, that is intended to pressure or intimidate critics, especially public interest groups.
 In its U.S. defence, Greenpeace International describes some of the allegedly defamatory statements as being merely “criticism and heated rhetoric” or made without intending to be strictly literal or scientifically precise.

-Ontario and Quebec both have what have come to be known as “anti-SLAPP laws”.
+Ontario and Quebec both have what has come to be known as “anti-SLAPP laws”.
 These are procedural protections intended to protect those who participate in legitimate public protest or discourse from frivolous law suits designed to stifle opposition.
 British Columbia had such a law on its books, but it lasted less than a year before it was repealed.
 It should be noted that anti-SLAPP laws in Canada protect “expression” in the context of communication, not things like blockades or property damage.

-Under the Ontario law a judge cannot dismiss the claimant’s action if the claimant is able to demonstrate to the Court grounds to believe that: the proceeding has substantial merit; and the defendant has no valid defence in the proceeding.
+Under the Ontario law, a judge cannot dismiss the claimant’s action if the claimant is able to demonstrate to the Court grounds to believe that: the proceeding has substantial merit; and the defendant has no valid defence in the proceeding.
 The judge also has to be convinced that the harm suffered by the claimant (or likely to be suffered) is serious enough such that allowing the court proceeding to continue outweighs the public interest in protecting the expression that gives rise to the claim.
 The stakes are higher than the typical motion – – – an unsuccessful claimant will be responsible for all of the successful defendant’s legal costs.
 The cost consequence alone should give pause to anyone considering even a legitimate claim arising out of someone else’s expression if there is a public interest argument.

 These criteria go beyond the Court’s traditional jurisdiction to control abuse of process.
 Depending on how they are interpreted, they could pose a significant barrier to otherwise legitimate defamation claims.
 On the plus side, the Ontario law requires an expeditious hearing (likewise on any appeal).